KahaliaS/story-coders/README.md

 ### Things that I still have to do:

-- Add Authorization
+- Add Authorization for login
-- Add stories
+- Add stories - at least 1, goldilocks - if else or loops
+- database for stories?
 - Add games / gamification
 - student pics or avatar?
 - action when hover over logo and button